The answers you’re looking for this tax season

 Taxable brokerage accounts can take on many forms of ownership.
 They can be owned individually, jointly with a partner, or even by a trust or an organization.
-In these accounts, you invest cash that you’ve already paid tax on, such as money from your paycheck.
-Note that you may still owe taxes on transactions in these accounts.
+In these accounts, you invest cash you’ve already paid taxes on, such as money from your paycheck.
+However, you may still owe taxes on future growth or income from these investments.

 Capital gains tax is a fee the government charges on the profit of the sale of an investment.
-In other words, if you sell an investment for more than the original purchase price, you’ll owe capital gains tax on your earnings.
+In other words, if you sell an investment for more than you paid for it, you’ll owe capital gains tax on your earnings.
 Unless you’re required to make estimated tax payments, you’ll pay capital gains tax when you file your income tax return.

 Let’s look at an example: